Galectin-8: Role in cellular defence

-Engineered Galectin 8 Assays
+Engineered galectin-8 assays

 Galectin-8 has also been used to study endosomal disruption in the development of nanoscale drug delivery systems.
 Many drug delivery systems carrying large molecule drugs, such as antisense oligonucleotides, siRNA, peptides, and therapeutic proteins, are engineered to be pH-responsive, and disrupt the endosomal membrane because of the lower pH found within progressively acidifying endosomes.
 Galectin-8 can be tagged with a fluorophore to track these disrupted endosomal membranes, especially when coupled with automated microscopy.

 Interactions

-Galectin-8 has been shown to interact with CD49d, CD29 and CD49c.
+Galectin-8 has been shown to interact with CD44, CD49d, CD29 and CD49c.
 It also interacts with components of the mTORC1 complex.